ckeditor/ckeditor5/docs/updating/nim-migration/predefined-builds.md

 category: nim-migration
 order: 20
 menu-title: Migrating from predefined builds
-meta-title: Migrating from predefined builds to new installation methods
+meta-title: Migrating from predefined builds to new installation methods | CKEditor5 documentation
 meta-description: Learn how to upgrade from predefined builds to the new installation methods.
 modified_at: 2024-06-06
 ---

 # Migrating from predefined builds

-Until now, the predefined builds were the easiest way to get started with CKEditor 5.
+Until now, the predefined builds were the easiest way to get started with CKEditor&nbsp;5.
 They provided an out-of-the-box editor with a set of plugins and a default configuration.
 However, they had some limitations, such as the inability to customize the editor by adding or removing plugins.

 This is now solved by the new installation methods, which allow you to fully customize the editor, whether you use npm packages or browser builds.